AbieFund/abie-archive/CONTRACT.md

 *Feel free to send us an email at [team@abie.fund](mailto:team@abie.fund).*

+*You can check our [website](http://abie.fund) to learn more about the first implementation of the project.*

+*It's a free software and it can be used by any other community*

 ## Introduction

 We’re building a nonprofit DAO.
 It will be coded in Solidity and deployed on Ethereum.
-In this contract, members don’t even need to login to vote.
-They just have to choose a delegate (liquid democracy).
-They also can become a delegate, switch delegate or switch to direct democracy at any time.
+In this contract, **members don’t even need to login to vote**.
+They can choose a delegate.
+They also can become a delegate or switch to direct democracy at any time.
 Proposals are filtered by the community before the vote.
-If a proposal fits the statement of intent and guidelines, it passes with very little human intervention.
+If a proposal fits the **statement of intent** and **guidelines**, it passes with very little human intervention.

+Liquid democracy is implemented to boost participation in the vote.
+It also makes the community more inclusive: you can vote even if you don't have access to any connected device.

 Strong safeguards are set up at every steps of the process.

+## Why we build on Ethereum

+* A contract deployed on Ethereum cannot be censored.
+* Ethereum is a free software.
+* Funds are managed in an extremely transparent way, which used to be a problem in the past.
+* The contract will enable people to **donate to one specific cause** with strong garanties of what will be done with the money.
+* Only a community vote can trigger an automatic transaction to the beneficiary.
+* We don’t need to trust third-parties like accountants, banks, etc. The money directly goes to the `beneficiary` in a peer-to-peer fashion.
+* We benefit of the high security of the network at minimal cost.

 ## Add a member

-When you send money to the contract, you’re a `donator` and get a receipt.
+When you send money to the contract, you’re a `donor` and get a receipt.

+If the contract receives more than 1000 ETH, `donor` gets refund.

 You can ask for membership and get a right to vote.

 A new `member` can:

-* Choose or become a `delegate`
+* Choose a `delegate`
+* Become a `delegate`
-* Become a `reviewer`
+* Declare himself ready to become a `reviewer`

 ## Submit a proposal

-Anyone can send a proposal (you don't even need to be a `member`).
+Anyone can send a proposal (you don't have to be a `member`).

 The person responsible for the project is called the `beneficiary`.

 The form:

-* name
+* **name**: the name of the proposal
-* address
+* **address**: `beneficiary`'s Ethereum public address
-* amount
+* **amount**: the amount `beneficiary`needs to carry out his/her project
-* description
+* **description**: a description of the project
-* mode
+* **mode**: the voting mode selected by the `beneficiary`
-* rating
+* **rating**: deliverables are rated by members
-* emergency
+* **emergency**: is it an emergency proposal?

+Deposit is set to 1 ETH. `beneficiary` always gets his/her deposit back except if the `reviewer` don't confirm the selected voting mode and set it to spammy mode.

 ## Filter proposals

 When a proposal is received, one member is randomly selected among reviewers to **publish** a report and **confirm** the selected voting mode.

 Reviewers always can refuse or ignore.
+If so, another `reviewer`is selected.

+Standard reward amount is set to 5 ETH.

 ## Liquid democracy features

-* You can become a delegate (and be able to resign)
+* You can become a delegate
-* You can choose a delegate (could be slightly incentivized)
+* You can choose a delegate
 * You can switch delegate
 * You can switch to direct democracy